wenhuizhang/Akraino/Doc/testEnv.md

 # Installation of Test Environment

-Setup for test environment of
+Setup for test environment of Suricata Test.

 ## 1. Install Virtualbox
 ```